JacksonKuo/blog/_posts/2025-8-17-dep-upgrades-local-pipeline.markdown

 {:toc}

 # Problem Statement
-After not running my local build for a while, I attempted to run my local k3 cluster and ran into errors.
+After not running my local cluster build for a while, I reran my Makefile and had errors.
 Let's fix this shit...

 #### Problem 1 - .zprofile
 OpenJDK upgraded to 24.
 Which breaks my `~/.zprofile`.
 Apparently, this was a bad idea: `export PATH="/opt/homebrew/Cellar/openjdk/23.0.1/bin:"$PATH`.
 Changed to `export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"` which is apparently the recommended way.

 #### Problem 2 - gradlew
-OpenJDK 24 is not compatible with my current version of Gradle 8.11.1, which needs Gradle 8.14 or later.[^1] Trying to upgrade my `./gradlew` wrapper ran into some weird type issue.
+OpenJDK 24 is not compatible with my current version of Gradle 8.11.1, which needs Gradle 8.14 or later.[^1] Let's go up to Gradle 9.
+Trying to upgrade my `./gradlew` wrapper ran into some weird type issue.
 No duckin idea what this is.

 ```bash
 FAILURE: Build failed with an exception.